There are a lot of situations in life where we’ll be forced to make difficult decisions.

 One of the difficulties in choosing between motherhood and a career is when you’re faced with conflicting schedules.

-A typical example of this is choosing between going abroad for an important business meeting or visiting your child’s first sports game.
+A typical example of this is choosing between going abroad for an important business meeting or going to your child’s first sports game.
 These are both monumental occasions for both your work and family life, hence why it’s such a difficult decision to make for some people.

 However, planning around uncertainty can ensure that you never need to make these kinds of decisions.